Which Pension Payout Option Is Best for Couples?

 Retiree Sara: Female age 62 with 30 years of service

-If Sara chooses the single life option she will receive $1,741 for as long as she lives.
-The monthly pension benefit will stop when she dies, so if she lives only one year, no additional funds will be paid out.
-If she is married, her spouse will not receive a survivor benefit.
+If Sara chooses the single-life option, she will receive $1,741 per month for as long as she lives.
+But the monthly payout will cease when she dies, so if she lives only one year, no additional funds will be paid out.
+In addition, if she is married, her spouse will not receive a survivor benefit.

-If Sara chooses the 50% Joint and Survivor option, she will receive $1,560 per month, and upon her death, her spouse would receive $780 per month as long as he lives.
+If Sara chooses the 50% joint-and-survivor annuity, she will receive $1,560 per month as long as she lives.
+Upon her death, her spouse would receive half that amount—$780 per month—as long as he lives.

-If Sara chooses the 100% Joint and Survivor option, she and her spouse will receive $1,414 per month for as long as either of them is still alive.
-With this option, Sara is taking $327 less a month than the single life option.
-This $327 per month reduction in benefit is essentially buying life insurance for her spouse so he will continue to have income upon her death.
-To compare alternatives, Sara could see how much life insurance $327 a month would buy.
+If Sara chooses the 100% joint-and-survivor annuity, she and her spouse will receive $1,414 per month for as long as either of them is still alive.
+With this option, Sara would get $327 less a month than she would receive under the single-life option.
+This $327 per month reduction in benefit is similar to buying life insurance for her spouse so that he will continue to have income upon her death.

-If Sara does look into life insurance she may want to get life insurance quotes online, talk to a life insurance agent, or use the services of a fee-only life insurance agent, or fee-only financial advisor.
-If Sara chooses to work with an agent, it is important for her to remember that the agent may not provide an objective analysis as he/she will only be paid if Sara buys the life insurance.
+If you do look into life insurance, get life insurance quotes online, talk to a life insurance agent, or use the services of a fee-only life insurance agent or fee-only financial advisor.
+If you work with an agent, remember that the agent may not provide an objective analysis.